davidroman0O/seigyo/readme.md

 Detailed documentation can be found at [GoDoc: Seigyo](https://pkg.go.dev/github.com/davidroman0O/seigyo).

+If you need some examples, you [look at the Seigyo example repository](https://github.com/davidroman0O/seigyo-examples).

 ## Contributing

 We welcome contributions from the community!
 Please read our [Contributing Guide](CONTRIBUTING.md) for more details on how to contribute to Seigyo.